hassanyusuf6826/wqu-crop-disease-classification-cnn/README.md

 ## 🗂️ Dataset Description

-The dataset contains labeled crop leaf images from Uganda representing **five disease categories**.
+The dataset contains labeled crop leaf images from Uganda representing **five categories**.
 It includes:

-- High intra-class variability
-- Different lighting conditions
+- healthy
-- Natural noise and background clutter
+- green mottle virus (CGM)
+- bacterial blight (CBB)
+- brown streak disease (CBSD)
+- mosaic disease (CMD)

 > *Note: Due to licensing restrictions, the dataset is not stored in this repository.
 Instructions for downloading/loading the dataset are included in the notebooks.*